-Communicating with your parent(s) or guardian(s):
+Communicating with your parent(s) or guardian(s)

-Except for situations such as those mentioned above, I will not tell your parent or guardian specific things you share with me in our private therapy sessions.
+Except for situations I talked about above, I will not tell your parent(s) or guardian(s) specific things you share with me in our private therapy sessions.
 This includes activities and behavior that your parent/guardian would not approve of - or would be upset by - but that do not put you at risk of serious and immediate harm.
-However, if your risk-taking behavior becomes more serious, then I will need to use my professional judgment to decide whether you are in serious and immediate danger of being harmed.
-If I feel that you are in such danger, I will communicate this information to your parent or guardian.
+However, if your risk-taking behavior becomes more serious, then I will need to use my professional judgement to decide whether you are in serious and immediate danger of being harmed.
+If I feel that you are in such danger, I will tell your parent(s) or guardian(s).